tdilauro/Simplified-wiki/Elasticsearch.md

 # Searching

-Now we're ready to talk about the other job.
+Now we're ready to talk about the second job.
 This really is a job that only a search engine like Elasticsearch can do.
 We need to take a string typed by a human, a string like `science fiction aliens` or `diary of a stinky kid`, and find the books that are most likely to make that person happy.

 The key is the same "scoring function" idea we use to get a random selection of high-quality works.
 But instead of providing our own scoring function, we're going to exploit Elasticsearch's default scoring function.

 The default scoring function is basically that books which match the search request get better scores than books that don't.
 But what does it mean to "match the search request"?
 There's no book called _Diary of a Stinky Kid_ -- whoever typed that in probably meant _Diary of a Wimpy Kid_.
 So we probably want to send _Diary of a Wimpy Kid_ as one of the search results.
 That book is part of a series -- should we send other books in the series, even though they have different titles?
 How important is the word "Stinky"?
 Maybe the person who typed in `stinky` was mixing up two different childrens' series.
 Can we find that other series and return its books as well?
+Of all the books we might send, which ones should we send first?

 How about `science fiction aliens`?
 There's no book with that title, and the person who typed that probably doesn't want one.
 They're looking for a certain _type_ of book -- science fiction novels that feature aliens.
 A novel like _Rendezvous with Rama_ is a better match for this search query than a book of literary criticism called _100 Years of Aliens in Science Fiction_, even though the book of literary criticism has all of the search terms in its title.